mixpanel/docs/pages/docs/data-pipelines/integrations/amazon-s3.md

 ##### Encryption with AWS KMS-Managed Keys (SSE-KMS)
 You have a choice of keys if you use the Key Management Service (KMS).

 For S3 buckets, you can pick a default key named ```aws/s3```.
-If you opt to use the default key you don’t need any further configuration on AWS, and only need to configure your pipeline by passing ```s3_encryption=kms``` when calling the Mixpanel Data Pipelines API.
+If you opt to use the default key you don't need any further configuration on AWS, and only need to configure your pipeline by passing ```s3_encryption=kms``` when calling the Mixpanel Data Pipelines API.

 If you choose to use your own custom keys for encrypting the contents of your bucket, you will need to allow Mixpanel to use the key to encrypt the data properly as it is written to your bucket.

 To achieve this, create an IAM policy that gives permission to Mixpanel to use the KMS key.
-Use the following JSON snippet and replace ``<KEY_ARN>`` with your custom key’s ARN:
+Use the following JSON snippet and replace ``<KEY_ARN>`` with your custom key's ARN:

 ```json
 {